 The following represents the candidate’s responses to the Current’s Select Board-specific questions.
 Jump back to Election Guide

-Appointed positions and/or elected offices: Select Board member
+Appointed positions and/or elected offices: Marblehead Select Board from 2011 to 2017

 What are the three reasons/issues motivating your decision to run for election?

 Addressing the structural budget deficit, creating a strategic plan and increasing transparency are the three main reasons why I am running for Select Board.
 We need to address our structural budget deficit with a true long-term solution.
 It will require an “all-hands-on-deck” approach leveraging the expertise and previous experience of our Finance Director and Town Administrator.
 A strategic plan should help immensely.
 It sets the overall goals for our town and creates the plan to achieve those goals.
 A strategic plan creates a clear sense of direction and drives operational efficiency — laying the groundwork for longstanding success.
 Transparency is an important part of any democracy, and Marblehead is no exception.
 In addition to enacting the non-binding citizen articles from this year’s Town Meeting, we also need to create “A Citizen’s Guide to the Budget,” like other Massachusetts communities, that explains the budget process, details and impacts.